mattyhryan/mattyhryan.github.io/_pages/about.md

 After graduating from high school, I was fortunate to have the opportunity to leave my small town and headed off to study at the University of Connecticut.
 Upon arrival, I realized I had accidentally moved to an even smaller, more rural town - complete with cows and sheep to boot!

-Since then, I've spent time learning Portuguese while living in Brazil, learning Spanish while living in Argentina, and learning not to block the telly in the pub when the football/rugby match is on while living in the UK (in addition to completing two postgraduate programs).
+Since then, I've spent time learning Portuguese while living in Brazil, learning Spanish while living in Argentina, and learning not to block the telly in the pub when the football/rugby match is on while living in the UK (in addition to completing two postgraduate programs and starting a third).

-I now live in Michigan and am desperately trying to figure out what a wolverine is.

 In my free time, you'll probably find me watching a film, cooking something new, listening to a podcast, or lurking on twitter - sometimes, all at once.